bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 I spent a week on this and it was never successful until it was, so I was pretty happy about it.
 But anyway, this is how this idea of having two rounds started.
 And actually, like, Music 2 is designed with this use case in mind.
-Just we didn't include it in the Music 2 paper because we first wanted to have the two-round scheme then, and nesting basically was out of scope of
+Just we didn't include it in the Music 2 paper because we first wanted to have the two-round scheme then, and nesting basically was out of scope of the paper.

-Speaker 2: 00:05:20

-the paper.

-Speaker 1: 00:05:21

-I just

 Speaker 2: 00:05:21

-want to double-click on that epiphany moment, because I've obviously never had one of those myself.
+I just want to double-click on that epiphany moment, because I've obviously never had one of those myself.
 But as an engineer, sometimes you have the, I'm trying this thing, I'm trying this thing, I can't figure out an elegant way, and then it clicks.
 Does it feel like that?
 Or is it like, I'm throwing, like, sort of from a research perspective, like, I'm throwing a lot of different ideas at this thing, and trying to prove them out, and one of them clicks?